totalnoMartina/aromatic-experience/README.md

 [#10](https://github.com/totalnoMartina/aromatic-experience/issues/10).
 Create DB Diagram to be able to visualise the path of users within the app

 [#11](https://github.com/totalnoMartina/aromatic-experience/issues/11).
-Implement Dajngo messages so that users are notified whenever any action took effect ???
+Implement Dajngo messages so that users are notified whenever any action took effect

+[#14](https://github.com/totalnoMartina/aromatic-experience/issues/14).
+Create a contact form for user to be able to contact administrator

 ### Issues left for further improvement